 On a monthly basis, it can let you know how much you have left to spend.
 You’ll be able to stay on budget without constantly running through your checking account transactions.

 Over time, it will allow you to track patterns in your spending.
 You might notice that some times of the year are more expensive than others.
-With that information, you’ll be able to better plan for your future.
+With that information, you’ll be able to better plan for your future, so templates for budgeting are extremely important.

 Best budget templates and apps